LeMimit/foxy-changelog/README.md

 The generated changelog will be added above this token, and anything below will remain.

 > [!TIP]
-> This is quite useful when changing the tag pattern (e.g. from semver to calendar) used to version a project or to help keeping an old manually generated changelog when integrated conventional commit to a project to integrate foxy-changelog.
+> This is quite useful when changing the tag pattern (e.g. from semver to calendar) used to version a project or to help keeping an old manually generated changelog when integrated conventional commit to a project.

 ## Version management

-`foxy-changelog` is providing support to automatically generate the version of your python project according to its commit history.
+`foxy-project` is providing support to automatically generate the version of your python project according to its commit history.

 The management is based on [setuptools_scm](https://github.com/pypa/setuptools_scm) and [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/).